Essential Insights from “Can I Restore a Travertine Floor Myself? A DIY Guide”

 Understanding Impregnating versus Topical Sealers

-Impregnating sealers penetrate the stone and provide internal protection against stains while allowing moisture to escape.
-In contrast, topical sealers form a layer on the surface and create a satin or glossy finish.
+Impregnating sealers penetrate the stone, providing internal protection against stains while allowing moisture to escape.
+In contrast, topical sealers form a surface layer and create a satin or glossy finish.

 Recommended UK Brands to Consider